arakoodev/EdgeChains/README.md

-# EdgeChains - LLM chains of the edge
+# EdgeChains : LLM chains on-the-edge
 **chain-of-thought engineering for LLM and OpenAI GPT.
 Built for Java.
 Built for Enterprise.
 Built for Scale**